The General Data Protection Regulation (GDPR)

 - Request to unsubscribe via any of the direct marketing communications that we send.

-- Write to our Head of Data at [email protected] or at 29 Angel Gate, City Road, London, EC1V 2PT
+- Write to our Head of Data Analytics at [email protected] or at 29 Angel Gate, City Road, London, EC1V 2PT

-What marketing channels and on what basis can LaingBuisson data be used after 25 May 2018?
+What marketing channels and on what basis can LaingBuisson data be used for communication, including research and marketing?

 Our communications are ‘business to business’ (B2B) and as a result we are processing data on the legal basis of ‘legitimate interest’.